tobinjt/golang-coverage-check/README.md

 go tool cover --func="${filename}"
 ```

-The output from the second command parsed to check whether it meets the coverage
+The output from the second command will be parsed to check whether it meets the
-requirements you define (see Configuration below).
+coverage requirements you define (see Configuration below).

 ## Configuration

-A YAML config file named `golang-coverage-pre-commit.yaml` is _required_; if
+A YAML config file named `.golang-coverage-pre-commit.yaml` is _required_; if
 this file doesn't exist an example config (see below) will be printed for you to
 save and modify.